 3 – Anxiety

-Recent changes in a dog’s environment might be making them anxious, causing them to exhibit aggressive behaviors.
-Anxiety might be caused by the arrival of a new family member or moving to a new home.
+Changes in a dog’s environment might lead to anxiety, prompting them to exhibit aggressive behaviors.
+This anxiety could be triggered by a new family member's arrival or moving homes.

 2 – Resource Guarding